Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ![image](_static/images/projectile-interception-01.gif)
 *Interception logic used in [Tiberium Crisis](https://www.moddb.com/mods/tiberium-crisis) mod*

-- Projectiles can now be made targetable by certain TechnoTypes.
-Interceptor TechnoType's projectile must be `Inviso=yes` and `AA=yes` in order for it to work properly and the projectile must be used in a primary Weapon.
+- Projectiles can now be made interceptable by certain TechnoTypes.
+The TechnoType scans for interceptable projectiles within a range if it has no other target and will use one of its weapons (**NOTE:** *This weapon needs `AA=true` on its projectile to function correctly*) to shoot at them.
+Projectiles can define `Armor` and `Strength`.
+Weapons that cannot target the projectile's armor type will not attempt to intercept it.
+On interception, if the projectile has `Armor` set, an amount equaling to the intercepting weapon's `Damage` adjusted by Warhead `Verses` and the TechnoType's firepower multipliers is deducted from the projectile's current strength.
+Regardless of if the current projectile strength was reduced or not, if it sits at 0 or below after interception, the projectile is detonated.
+  - `Interceptor.Weapon` determines the weapon (0 = `Primary`, 1 = `Secondary`) to be used for intercepting projectiles.
   - `Interceptor.GuardRange` is maximum range of the unit to intercept projectile.
 The unit weapon range will limit the unit interception range though.
   - `Interceptor.EliteGuardRange` value is used if the unit veterancy is Elite.
   - `Interceptor.MinimumGuardRange` is the minimum range of the unit to intercept projectile.
 Any projectile under this range will not be intercepted.